 SPC’s Drawing classes have been carefully designed by the faculty to provide you with the skills you need to turn abstract ideas into reality and prepare you for upper-division coursework.
-By training you to complete proficient representational drawings, you’ll be prepared for a variety of visual art media, including painting, printmaking, sculpture and graphic design.
+By training you to complete proficient representational drawings, you’ll be prepared for a variety of visual art media, including painting, printmaking, photography and graphic design.
 You’ll enjoy individual attention from our faculty, as they help you improve your basic techniques of mastery of line, shape, perspective and development of value for light, form and space.

-Painting is one of the most traditional of the fine arts and covers a variety of media.
 Our painting courses introduce you to the materials, techniques and concepts of painting through a structured learning situation.
 Here, you will learn additive and subtractive painting techniques, as well as the manipulation of paint to produce the illusion of light, form and space.
 Enroll in our painting courses at SPC and discover your creative voice and vision.
 We offer instruction in:

 - Contemporary art

 Our photography classes let you explore the craft and expressive nature of photography.
 You can perfect the technical aspects of digital production methods through the digital photography certificate or AA transfer plan.
 Our photographic facilities include a professional shooting studio, analog darkrooms, 20-station digital studio, medium to large format industry-standard printers and private labs for students.

 Printmaking is an exploration of figure/ground theory as related to two- dimensional visual design and image making.
 Printmaking at SPC introduces students to the basic nature of the medium, both in a historical and conceptual context.
 Multiple print mediums are explored in the semester, such as relief printing (linocut, woodcut), monoprints, intaglio and screen printing.